npomfret/react-native-cloud-fs/README.md

 ```

 ### copyToCloud
-Copies the content of the sourceUri to a file in the cloud file system.
-If the target file already exists it will return an error (it will not overwrite it).
+Copies the content of the `sourceUri` to a file in the cloud file system.
+The files will appear in a directory named after the containing app followed by the `destinationPath`.
+If the target file already exists it will return an error (the target path will not get overwritten).

 ```javascript
 RNCloudFs.copyToCloud(sourceUri, destinationPath, mimeType)